Why certain Tannaka groups attached to abelian varieties are almost connected: Introduction

-In the case of a (non-hperelliptic) curve $Y$ of genus $g$ this group $G(Y)$ turns out to have the commutator group $G(V)=Sl(2g-2)$.
-So this commutator group has $g-1$ fundamental representations, namely the alternating powers $\Lambda^i(V)$ of the $2g-2$ dimensional standard representation $V=V(Y)$ of $G(V)$.
-Furthermore these fundamental representations correspond exactly to the $g-1$ irreducible perverse sheaves $IC_{W_i(Y)}$ for $i=1,...,g-1$ already mentioned above.
-So in this sense we see how to recover the essential geometric objects $W_i(Y)$ from the generator $\delta_Y$ via group theory using the representation theory of $G(Y)$ by means of the tensor structure defined by the convolution product: They correspond to the fundamental representations of $G(V)$ on the alternating tensor powers of $V$
+To be more precise: In the case of a non-hyperelliptic curve $Y$ of genus $g$, the above group turns out to have the commutator group $G(Y)=Sl(2g-2)$.
+This latter group has $g-1$ fundamental representations defined by the alternating powers $\Lambda^i(V)$ of the $2g-2$ dimensional standard representation $V=V(Y)$, and via the mentioned correspondence these fundamental representations correspond to the $g-1$ irreducible perverse sheaves $IC_{W_i(Y)}$.
+Hence for $i\leq g-1$ we get

-for $i\leq g-1$.
-This picture also incorporates Riemann-Roch and Serre duality in the sense that we have